jwcroppe/test_db/README.md

 problems.
 Rather than removing them, we decided to leave the contents untouched, and use these issues as data cleaning exercises.

+Slight changes were made to the employees table such that it could be loaded into a MySQL 3.23 database.

 ## Prerequisites

 You need a MySQL database server (5.0+) and run the commands below through a